slancas1/meal_planner/README.md

 ## Dining Hall Meal Planner

-Authors: Sophie Lancaster, Brianna Hoelting, Anthony DiFalco, Elisabetta Caldesi
+**Authors:** Sophie Lancaster, Brianna Hoelting, Anthony DiFalco, Elisabetta Caldesi

 A program that takes user input and creates a menu for the user based on the items that can be found in the dining halls.
-For more details about the project reger to the finalreport.txt file.
+For more details about the project refer to the *finalreport.txt* file.

 ## How to Use